 An HTTP server configured as a public web server with a private IP address.

 We recommend that you do not connect publicly accessible servers, such as a web server, FTP server, or mail server, to the same network that connects to internal users or other non-public network resources.
 Because these servers are publicly accessible, they represent a potential vulnerability to your internal network.
 Instead, connect these publicly accessible servers to a separate network from your other internal network resources and users.
-In this example, the web server is part of a network connected to a Firebox configured as Optional, sometimes called the optional network.
+In this example, the web server should be part of a network connected to a Firebox configured as Optional, sometimes called the optional network.

 The Firebox and the web server use these IP addresses: